Frequently Asked Questions

 has built a national model of engaging young people in personal and social change through sustainable agriculture.

 is a network of students, alumni, faculty, administration, supporters, and the general public working to unite and empower the California community of higher education to collaboratively and nonviolently transform our selves and our institutions based on our inherent social, economic, and ecological responsibilities.

 TFP and CSSC co-sponsored the Real Food Challenge until July 2012, and members from both groups have been the driving force in envisioning the Real Food Challenge and getting it onto campuses across the nation.

 There are many other groups that have been hugely influential in the Real Food Challenge.
 Please see our Challenge Partners page for a complete list.

 6. How is the Real Food Challenge funded?

 90% of all program activities are funded by student fundraising efforts--event registration fees, school sponsorships, in-kind donations and more.

 Core staff and overhead is largely funded through foundation grants and individual donors.
-As of Summer 2010, the Real Food Challenge counts among its funding partners:
+The Real Food Challenge counts among its funding partners:

 • The Cedar Tree Foundation